 Age 70 – Social Security Income Should Begin

 This is the age at which there is no additional benefit to delay filing for Social Security benefits.
 People who are able to delay filing until the age of 70 have maximized their lifetime monthly Social Security benefit.
 They should file immediately, as there is no benefit to waiting any longer.

-Owners of retirement accounts such as IRAs, 401(k)s or other similar retirement plans are required to start taking specified required minimal distributions (RMDs) from these accounts when they turn seventy and a half.
-They actually have until the following April to make take the first year distribution.
+Retirees falling within this birth-date range actually have until the following April to make take the first year distribution.
 After that, each year’s distribution must be taken by Dec.
 31 of that year.
-The total required distribution is based on the total values of all of a person’s IRAs and retirement plans as of Dec.
+The total required distribution is based on the total values of all of a person’s IRAs and retirement accounts as of Dec.
 31st of the previous year.
-The total distribution may all be taken out of any one account or may be split among the accounts as needed,

-Deciding when you or your spouse will start taking Social Security benefits may be the most important decision of your retirement.
-Your choice can have a tremendous impact on the total amount of benefits you stand to receive over your lifetime.
+Determining when you or your spouse will start taking Social Security benefits may be the most important decision of your retirement.
+It’s a life event which can mean thousands of dollars lost in collected or missed benefits.